Brown Recluse Spider Bite

 How is a brown recluse spider bite diagnosed?

-Your caregiver will ask about your symptoms and examine the injured area.
+Your healthcare provider will ask about your symptoms and examine the injured area.
 He may ask about your medical history.
 You may need to have blood or urine tests or a skin biopsy.
-If you are able to capture the spider safely, bring it to your caregiver.
+If you are able to capture the spider safely, bring it to your healthcare provider.
 This will help him plan the right treatment for you.

 How is a brown recluse spider bite treated?